 Before injection, Enbrel single-use pre-filled syringe should be allowed to reach room temperature (approximately 15 to 30 minutes).
 The needle cover should not be removed while allowing the pre-filled syringe to reach room temperature.
 The solution should be clear to slightly opalescent, colourless to pale yellow or pale brown and may contain small translucent or white particles of protein.

-Comprehensive instructions for administration are given in the package leaflet, section 7, "Instructions for preparation and giving an injection of Enbrel."
+Comprehensive instructions for administration are given in the package leaflet, section 7, " Instructions for use."

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.